samanshirdell/Dotfiles/readme.md

 # Whiteshadows Dotfiles (NOT FINISHED WRITING README!
 TOOK A BREAK)
 Hi.
 This countains My **Arch** Linux Dotfiles for a clean looking lightweight **Hyprland** settup.
 I started with an empty clean Arch install with hyprland.
 I have added as mich info on this page as I can to help you set up hyprland on arch.
 Not only does this contain my Dotfiles but is also a way for me and others to come back to and use as documentation for certain things.
 This started mainly because I break my computer alot LOL.
-Please see below for some detailes on the configurations I have and
+Please see below for some detailes on the configurations.

 ENJOY!!

 https://github.com/user-attachments/assets/6e81f77d-a115-4180-a032-7903d4d7193a